Back to Blog

 Step 4: Learn the Wrong Answers Too

-When you review practice questions, do not just note the correct answer — understand why each wrong answer is wrong.
-This is crucial because the test uses plausible‑sounding distractors.
-Knowing why an option contradicts Australian values is just as important as knowing the correct answer.
+When you review practice questions, do not just note the correct answer.
+Work out why each wrong answer is wrong.
+This matters because the test uses plausible-sounding distractors.
+Knowing why an option contradicts Australian values is just as useful as knowing the correct answer.

 Step 5: Take Mock Exams and Track Your Values Score